DariusHay/workout-tracker/README.md

 ## Installation

-These are the required npm package installments needed to use create this application, "express", "mongoose", "morgan".
+These are the required npm package installments needed to create this application, "express", "mongoose", "morgan".

 ## Deployed